edsu/congresseditors/README.md

 * [List of current United States Senators](https://en.wikipedia.org/wiki/List_of_current_United_States_Senators)
 * [List of bills in the 113th United States Congress](https://en.wikipedia.org/wiki/List_of_bills_in_the_113th_United_States_Congress)

-Of course it's unlikely that the current members change that often, but bills are more volatile. congressedits ignores changes if less than 10 characters in the article were changed (typos, etc).
+Of course it''s unlikely that the current members change that often, but bills are more volatile. congressedits ignores changes if less than 10 characters in the article were changed (typos, etc).
 It also ignores repeated edits from of the same article by the same user.

 ## Run

-1. sudo apt-get install node coffeescript
+1. sudo apt-get install node
 1. git clone https://github.com/edsu/congresseditors
 1. npm install
 1. cp config.json.template config.json
 1. edit config.json with twitter credentials
+1. node congresseditors.js

+# Develop

+You will need to install coffeescript to be able to work on the code.

+    sudo apt-get install coffeescript

+As you are working on your changes you can run with:

+    coffee congressedits.coffee

+Just make sure when you are done to compile it to JavaScript.

-1. coffee congresseditors
+    coffee -c congresseditors.coffee

 ## License: